input-output-hk/catalyst-voices/docs/src/architecture/09_architecture_decisions/0010-flutter-separating-state-dependent-widgets.md

 ## Context

 We use [flutter_bloc](https://pub.dev/packages/flutter_bloc) as our state management solution.
 Commonly, we use **BlocSelector** to retrieve specific parts of **Bloc** state.
 This allows us to rebuild only widgets when data, which they depend on, changes.

 However, embedding **BlocSelector** directly within large widgets clutters the widget tree with state-selection logic.
 While this maximizes rendering efficiency, it increases visual complexity and reduces maintainability.

 ## Assumptions

 * System will grow and UI will become more complex
-* We need to make widget tree as simple to read and understand as possible in order to make it easier to maintain and modify while system grows
+* We need to make widget tree as simple to read and understand as possible in order to
+  * make it easier to maintain
+  * modify and apply changes while system grows

 ## Decision

 We will extract widgets that depend on **Bloc** state (via **BlocSelector**) into dedicated files, placed in the corresponding `/widgets` subdirectory.

 The public widget will act as the interface, encapsulating the state selection logic.
 It will delegate rendering to a private, internal widget that is unaware of the Bloc and simply receives the selected data as parameters.

 ### Example